The Robin Hurt Award for Plains Game

 Additional Required Information:

 Trophy measurements: It is essential that an accurate measurement of the trophy being submitted is included.
 These measurements must follow the SCI measurement system.
-Measurements can be submitted any of the following ways:

 WHITE RHINO will be judged under the SCI system only and ELEPHANT IVORY will be based on individual tusk weight.